UW-GDA/gda_course_2020/resources/jupyter_notes.md

 * May need to restart server to fetch the latest environment (i.e., new packages added to default conda environment), or as a first troubleshooting step if you are encountering unexplained issues.

 ### Common Errors
+#### `Kernel Restarting`
+    * Likely ran out of memory.
+    * Can "Restart Kernel and Run up to selected cell" to restore state
+    * Remember, closing a notebook tab in JupyterLab interface doesn't actually shut down the kernel!
+If you have opened/run many notebooks during a session, you may start to experience performance issues.
+    * To remedy, click the "Running Terminals and Kernels" button (square inside a circle) on the left panel.
+It will show you all of the kernels  that are running.
+Shut down any that you no longer need.
-* `Dask Server Error`
+#### `Dask Server Error`
     * If you see this, it is likely that your server was shut down due to inactivity.
-Reload the page in your browser, and restart server if necessary.
+Reload the page in your browser, and log back onto the Hub.
-* `File Save Error for *.ipynb` or `Failed to write *.ipynb`
+#### `File Save Error for *.ipynb` or `Failed to write *.ipynb`
     * Temporary network interruption, dismiss and try manually saving
     * Check to make sure you haven't filled the disk (available storage in your home directory)
         * `cd ~ ; df .` (should be less than 100%)
-* `Kernel died`
-    * Likely ran out of memory, restart kernel
+        * If disk is full, delete some files from `/home/jovyan`

 ## Jupyter notebooks

 ### Disable Jupyter Notebook Warnings